 First, look to automate the behind-the-scenes tasks that currently take your team members away from your customers, then reduce the time your managers need to complete tasks in their back office.
 Whether it is documenting, record keeping, reconciling cash drawers or preparing a deposit, a large portion of this time is typically spent on cash management.
 The good news is this can be changed, speedily and easily.

-Automating a manual task like counting money means that labour hours spent on these tasks can be cut or, better yet, reallocated to customer service and revenue generating activities.
-Why not keep your people and help them make your sales grow?
+Automating a manual task like counting money means that labor hours spent on these tasks can be cut or, better yet, reallocated to customer service and revenue generating activities.
+Why not keep your people and help them grow your sales?

 The efficiency improvements that Tellermate solutions deliver are unquestionable.
 Our global client base, decades of doing business and countless client case studies are evidence of this.
 Using conventional logic, retailers use operational efficiencies as a means of reducing staffing costs, but progressive retailers such as Aldi use efficiency improvements in order to staff more.
 They need less staff to carry out tasks, but the staff they do have are paid above market rate.
 This gives them access to a wider talent pool, improves staff retention and provides better service to their customers.